berkeleybop/berkeleybop.github.io/software/termgenie/index.md

 source: https://github.com/geneontology/termgenie
 ---

-TermGenie is a web application, which uses patterns and reasoning to create new classes for an ontology.
+TermGenie is a web application for ontology content generation.
+It generates new terms according to pre-defined templates, and uses OWL reasoners to place the term in the correct place in the ontology

 Originally this was devolped for the GeneOntology, but TermGenie uses a generic approach applicable to many ontologies.